And greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 And they love Uncle Rush's swimming pool.

-They love Uncle Rush's cook.
+Love Uncle Rush's cook.

 They love Uncle Rush's macaroni and cheese and chicken strips and Uncle Rush's 55 televisions.

-And last one one day this past summer, it was asked of me if the two eldest could come down for a weekend.
+And last one day this past summer, it was asked of me if the two eldest could come down for a weekend.

 I said, sure, bring them in.